Why Your Child Should See the Dentist Every Six Months

 3. Start a Healthy Habit

 Let’s be honest, not every adult goes to the dentist as often as they should.
 Factors of a busy life aside, the habit of receiving a dental checkup typically starts in childhood.
-If you learn the importance of having your teeth professionally cleaned early on, it’s more likely to stick with you as you grow older.
+If you learn the importance of getting teeth professionally cleaned early on, it’s more likely to stick with you as you grow older.

 Instill in your child the idea that seeing the dentist is key not just for the health of their mouth, but their body as a whole.
 It is all connected, after all.
 For example, ignored tooth decay can progress into gum disease which has been shown to have some effect on the heart if not managed.